Raccoon in the Attic

 They can even cause harm to pets and humans.
 The best way to repel raccoons is to make sure they don’t have access to your house and that there isn’t anything attracting them to your property.

-Raccoon Infestation Signs
+Signs of Raccoon Infestation

 - Unpleasant smell of droppings